steevanb/doctrine-stats/README.md

 }
 ```

-If you want to add lazy loaded entities to your statistics :
+If you want to add lazy loaded entities to your statistics:

 ```yml
 # app/config/config_dev.yml